 Construct Validity

 Exactly what the IAT measures remains muddled.
-Yet, there are large bodies of scholarship that are plausibly interpreted as presuming that it is a clean measure of unconscious or automatic prejudice.
+Yet, there are large bodies of scholarship that presume that it is a clean measure of unconscious or automatic prejudice.
 For example, in 1998 Greenwald and Banaji held a press conference unveiling a “… new tool that measures the unconscious roots of prejudice” (Schwarz, 1998).
-In 2013, Banaji & Greenwald declared in their book Blindspot “…the automatic White preference expressed on the Race IAT is now established as signaling discriminatory behavior.”
+In 2013, Banaji & Greenwald declared in their book Blindspot (chapter 3, at 23% of the EPub version) “…the automatic White preference expressed on the Race IAT is now established as signaling discriminatory behavior.”
 Many, perhaps most, scholars who have published research using the IAT to assess implicit associations regarding demographic groups once interpreted it similarly (e.g., Jolls & Sunstein, 2006; Jost et al., 2009; McConnell & Leibold, 2001).
 However, two decades of research regarding exactly what the IAT measures have not converged on a consensus.
 Instead, the level of disagreement and controversy has escalated.

 First, consider what the IAT is supposed to measure: implicit associations between concepts in memory.
 Let’s temporarily put aside measurement, psychometric, or predictive validity issues, and stipulate that it succeeds at doing so.
 How do two concepts in memory become associated?
 One likely route is that they co-occur in the world in some way.
 Ham and eggs, for example, go together in the environment far more than do ham and quantum mechanics.
 Similarly, at least for North Americans, New York is probably more strongly associated with Yankees than with malaria.
 This analysis has a kinship to that of one of the earliest critiques of the IAT (Arkes & Tetlock, 2004).
 They argued that, rather than reflecting prejudice, the race IAT might reflect knowledge of cultural stereotypes.